20 things to do for under $20 in Hawaii

 18. Take a ride on a train through a plantation

 This tour draws its inspiration from Kauai’s sugar era when trains carried sugarcane to the mills.
-Today, the Kauai Plantation Railway will take you on a 2.5 mile narrated tour around the plantation.
+Today, the Kauai Plantation Railway will take you on a 2.5-mile narrated tour around the plantation.

 The train ride takes you back through history to the plantation days of Kauai and shows you how the farm works today.
-Much of the produce that you see along your way is used in nearby Gaylord’ restaurant.
+Much of the produce that you see along your way is used in nearby Gaylord’s restaurant.

 19. Visit The Kilauea Lighthouse and Wildlife Refuge

-The Kilauea Lighthouse and Wildlife Refuge is open Tuesday to Saturday from 10:00 am to 4:00 pm.
+The Kilauea Lighthouse and Wildlife Refuge is open Wednesday to Saturday from 10:00 am to 4:00 pm.
 It was established in 1985 by the U.S. Fish and Wildlife Service.
 The ocean cliffs and tall grassy slopes of a dormant volcano provide a protective breeding ground for many Hawaiian seabirds.

 The coastal front also provides a haven for the endangered ‘Ilio-holo-i-ka-uaua (Hawaiian monk seal), Honu (Green sea turtle), and Koholā (Humpback whale).

 Every Friday evening, Hanapepe comes alive.
-During their Friday Night Festival and Awr Walk, there is a huge variety of shopping.
+During their Friday Night Festival and Art Walk, there is a huge variety of shopping.
 Local crafters, several excellent restaurants, and a dozen art galleries all come out.
 There is also live music and entertainment.

-There really is something for everyone here.
+There is something for everyone here.
 Admission is free.
 You could end up spending more than $20 here, but you could also spend less, depending on what you want to eat and buy!

 TAGS CLOUD